obifarin/obifarin.github.io/content/_index.md

 **2025-04-01** Keynote presentation with Prof. Facundo Fernandez at the 2025 Annual Meeting of Southern Section of AOAC International: "Machine Learning in 21st Century Analytical Science."

-**2025-01-22** Invited talk at Morehouse School of Medicine: "Machine Learning Unveils the Language of Metabolites."

 **2025-01-01** New publication: "A Large Language Model-Powered Map of Metabolomics Research" published in *Analytical Chemistry*.
 [Paper](link) | [Web App](link)

 **2024-11-18** Invited talk at Harvard University, Department of Chemistry and Chemical Biology.

 **2024-10-01** Presented at the 6th Metabolomics Association of North America Conference in Tampa, Florida: "Mapping The Landscape of Metabolomics Research."

-**2024-06-01** Poster and video tour presentation at the 72nd ASMS Conference: "Metabolomics: Mapping Evolution and Trends in the Field with AI."

 **2024-04-19** Invited talk at University of Georgia, Institute of Bioinformatics: "Applications of Machine Learning and AI to Metabolomics Research."